u908828-deepseek/mirror-method-wenyan/specialisty/konstruktor/README.md

 4. Send it to the Constructor together with the name of the specialist and the communication style.

 **Example with Python:**
-> You ask Laita: "Give a brief knowledge base on Python.
+> You ask DeepSeek Lite: "Give a brief knowledge base on Python.
 Only the basics of syntax, working with files, and libraries.
 Without water."
-> Laita gives the text.
+> DeepSeek Lite gives the text.
 You copy and send to the Constructor: "Create an Arch-Python.
 Style — businesslike.
 Knowledge base: [insert text]."
 > The Constructor assembles a ready specialist.

 **Example with a Gardener:**
-> Ask Laita: "Give a brief knowledge base on gardening for a southern climate.
+> Ask DeepSeek Lite: "Give a brief knowledge base on gardening for a southern climate.
 Fruit trees, flowers, young plants, grafting.
 Without water."
-> Laita gives the text.
+> DeepSeek Lite gives the text.
 Send to the Constructor: "Create an Arch-Gardener.
 Style — soft, with respect for intuition.
 Knowledge base: [insert text]."
 > The Constructor assembles a ready specialist.

 ## ⚙️ How to Launch the Constructor